Governance & Sustainability Lab - Nachhaltige räumliche Entwicklung und Governance

 Starting point and context for our research is that we see nature and culture as intertwined and inseperable: Socio-Natures exist of the material world and the practices that constitute them.
 Being inspired by (urban) Political Ecology and STS we study how power and knowledge plays out in (urban/environmental) governance.

-In terms of ongoing projects, we study the urban through the lens of water in Accra, the politics of energyscapes in British Columbia and Iran, colonial mentalitites in London and processes of infrastructuring that is crafting the Anthropocene.
+In terms of ongoing projects, we study the urban through the lens of water in Accra, the politics of energyscapes in British Columbia and Iran, colonial mentalitites in London and processes of infrastructuring that are crafting the Anthropocene.